rvm/rvm/docs/alt.md

 # RVM is not the only Ruby enVironment Manager

-Other implementations allowing to switch ruby environment:
+Other implementations allowing you to switch your Ruby environment:

 - https://github.com/postmodern/chruby (Shell)
 - https://github.com/TomFreudenberg/rvm-mini (Shell)